slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On classics

+> *"The great books are the books that never have to be written again."
+-- Carl Van Doren [1885]*

 Don’t read the books made to make money, read the ones they want to ban.
 Most books are propaganda.

 If you want better ideas, read better books.
 If you want new ideas, read old books.